amohapatra123/ITER_ALUMNI_TRACKER/README.md

-# ITER_ALUMNI_TRACKER
+# Alumnus Tracking System -
-This is a website that will  track the alumni of the college.
+  A complete info based on the graduates of "Institute of Technical Education and Research".<br /><br />